EmmaLiTsai/recoverKBTDR/README.md

 						   in this repo doesn't require zoc before arc removal, but some of the other records have extreme level shifts and drift in depth = 0 within a bout, so I thought this file may be useful to include.

+			  - read_traces.R 	-- contains code to read in all sample data (trace, time dots, psi_calibration) into the global environment.
+First attempt at data abstraction.

  (2) Sample Data   - contain XY coordinates of sample trace data as .csv files, along with the corresponding positions of the timing dots and
 		     psi calibration curve at the end of the record.
 This file also contains a .txt file that outlines the image processing